-The way search engines work is that a human enters words into a search bar, clicks Enter, and then is returned with what are, hopefully, relevant results that give them the information they want.
+The way search engines work is that a human enters words into a search bar, clicks enter, and then is returned with what are, hopefully, relevant results that give them the information they want.
 The search engine uses code to compile a list of results, based on keywords and a bunch of other factors in hopes of giving the human results that are useful.
-When you use relevant keywords, a local business blog will help you deliver more useful content.
+When you use relevant keywords, a local blog will help you deliver more useful content.

 2. Increase Your Page Rank